pytorch/glow/docs/JIT.md

 alias, and exactly the number of iterations for the loop.
 The knowledge enables much better code generation and vectorization.
 The JIT is also able to eliminate all calls to 'malloc', because the memory is statically allocated.
-The whole network is allocated into a single malloc call in the heap.
+The whole network is allocated by a single malloc call.

 ### How the JIT Works